mjtb/adhoc-nodejs-mp4-tools/chapterrific/README.md

 File names in the `db.json` file are relative to the `db.json` file itself.
 By default, Chapterrific looks for a file named `db.json` in same directory as chapterrific.js itself but this can be overridden by passing the file path a command-line argument.

+When processing audio-only files, be sure to set the `audiobook` property to true.

 If successful, exits with status code 0.
 Nothing is printed to the console.